Last Updated: October 2019

 All medical devices entering the Belgian market will be checked at customs, which will issue an import health and safety clearance.
-To obtain the clearance the following documents are required: Declaration of Conformity, CE certificate, Registration Number from the Belgian Medical Device Registry, Product labeling (as required in the EU directive): CE marking, authorized representative, Serial number/lot number, Lot numbers: all lot numbers need to be reported, preferably on the invoice but if this is not possible on the bill of entry.
+To obtain the clearance the following documents are required: Declaration of Conformity, CE certificate, Registration Number from the Belgian Medical Device Registry, and Product labeling (as required in the EU directive), including CE marking, authorized representative, Serial number/lot number, and Lot numbers (all lot numbers need to be reported, preferably on the invoice but if this is not possible on the bill of entry).

 3. What are the major sales channels in Belgium?

-The majority of Belgian distributors supplies medical devices to hospitals and health professionals.
+Many Belgian distributors supply medical devices to hospitals and health professionals.
 A few companies focus on the distribution of rehabilitation and orthopedic supplies to the orthopedic retail sector including some pharmacies.
 Online sales are growing slowly.

 Healthcare spending (including investment)